niemasd/rpi-arlo-usb-mount/README.md

 The Arlo Base Station will always be on, so powering the Raspberry Pi via the USB port it's plugged into will be fine.
 Once plugged in and powered on, we can SSH back into the Raspberry Pi.

 # Step 3: Create a Container File
 To enable mass storage device mode, we need to create a large file to act as the storage medium on the SD card.
 This file will emulate the USB flash drive that the TV sees.
+The following instructions will make the virtual USB storage read-only from the Raspberry Pi's perspective, but write-able from the device it's plugged into.

 ## Step 3.1: Create Empty File
 The command below will create an empty 16 GB binary file (change the `count=16384` argument if you want a different size).
 Note that this will be limited by the available free space on your SD card (check the `Avail` column in `df -h`), and it may take a few minutes to complete the setup: